KUMA Timer — User Guide

 3. Click Save Settings

-4. Open http://<IP>:<PORT>/control in any browser — the settings dialog shows the exact link
+4. Open http://<IP>:<PORT>/control in any browser — the settings dialogue shows the exact link

 Available controls